RCUK Open Access Policy: how to comply

 |Adding Related Projects in PURE

 Link underlying data

 You can also describe and relate information about underlying data by using PURE.
-Quick steps to do this are: use 'Add New' to create a record for the research data (Research Output > Non-textual form › Data set/Database), scroll down to the section marked Relations>Click on the 'Add Research Output' button>Search for and Select your publication.
+Quick steps to do this are: use 'Add New' to create a record for the research data (select 'Dataset').
+Once complete, scroll down to the section marked Relations>Click on the 'Add Research Output' button>Search for and Select your publication.